Mooncef/glioma-grading-pipeline/README.md

 **Classifying Brain Tumor Types (LGG vs GBM) using Clinical and Mutation Data from TCGA.**

-> A real-world ML pipeline from data preprocessing to model explainability – with clinical impact.

 ## Project Overview

 This project tackles a **high-stakes healthcare problem**: grading gliomas (brain tumors) as either